 By population, the St. Louis area is the 20th largest in the United States, but size, geographic location and historical significance tend to be of secondary importance when gauging a city's economic performance over time.
 Over the last several years, St. Louis has done well by some economic measures, and not so well by others.

 Overall, how well does St. Louis stack up?
-In the next installment of our evening lecture series, business economist Kevin Kliesen and regional economist Charles Gascon will look at a wide variety of economic measures beyond the headline numbers.
-Kliesen, an officer with the St. Louis Fed's Research Division, will compare the metro area with the nation overall, and Gascon, a senior coordinator with the division, will provide an overview of St. Louis compared with other cities.
+In this installment of our evening lecture series, business economist Kevin Kliesen and regional economist Charles Gascon looked at a wide variety of economic measures beyond the headline numbers.

 View all videos from this Dialogue with the Fed event:

 - Part 2: Presentation by Kevin Kliesen | Presentation (PDF) Due to the large size of the presentation file, you may find that downloading allows for easier access than opening in a browser.